AFeese/EmployeeTemplateEngine/README.md

-## Description of Employee List Generator:
+## Description of Team Template Engine:
 A software engineering team generator command line application.
 This application prompts the user for information about the team members they would like to add, starting with a Manager, followed by either an Engineer or an Intern.
 The user can input any number of team members and allows a mix of managers, interns, and team members.
 When the team has been built, the application creates and HTML file that displays a formatted team roster based on the information provided by the user.

 * As a manager